Troy Division of Assets Lawyer

 However, if a party has a pre-existing asset, such as a home, and then uses a marital asset to fund a mortgage or upgrades to that home during the marriage, the asset may become mingled with the marital estate.
 Also, if one party inherits property or assets, that property is theirs alone.

 It is not uncommon for divorcing spouses to disagree about what property is and is not marital.
-A local division of assets attorney can help advocate for a favorable outcome for the party they represent.
+A division of assets attorney serving Troy can help advocate for a favorable outcome for the party they represent.

 Dividing Marital Assets